-Love, truth, and life, you lead us into your compassion, intelligence, inspiration, health, stamina and discernment;
+Love, truth, and life, you guide us into your compassion, intelligence, inspiration, health, stamina, discernment, and fidelity; we trust in your watching, affirming, thinking — imagining, scheduling, working;

-we trust in your meditating, watching, thinking — imagining, waiting, working — with sustenance, peace, liberty, literacy, beauty and Christ accessible to all.
+with sustenance, peace, liberty, literacy, beauty, community and christ accessible to all.
 Certainly after reading Science and Health it seemed to me a minimum condition for my trespasses to be forgiven would be to forsake them, though I do appreciate Jesus' constant admonition on the need to forgive others.
 Ultimately I decided to skirt the whole forgiveness issue in the affirmation as it seemed redundant and needlessly divisive.
 I have decided to be guided more by the following passage from the “Footsteps of Truth” chapter of Science and Health: